bmlt-enabled/bmlt-root-server/README.md

 - The Italian localization was missing the label and default text for the Helpline field in the Service Body Editor.
 This has been fixed.
 - Made a fix for the Italian translation to avoid text overlap.
+- Fixed an issue where stricter PHP 7 settings were causing problems with user admin.

 ***Version 2.10.4* ** *- April 3, 2018*